-Calculating moisture transports relates wind vectors with atmospheric moisture content.
-To estimate the moisture budget, the moisture transport (MT) is calculated along all the n_b boundary segments b between ASC and DESC (green lines in Fig. 1).
-Therefore the perpendicular wind vector (WP, positive towards ASC) and the precipitable water content (PWC) are estimated along each boundary segment on each of the n_l vertical model levels l.
+[20] Calculating moisture transports relates wind vectors with atmospheric moisture content.
+To estimate the moisture budget, the moisture transport (MT) is calculated along all the n_b boundary segments b between ASC and DESC (green lines in Figure 1).
+Therefore, the perpendicular wind vector (WP, positive toward ASC) and the precipitable water content (PWC) are estimated along each boundary segment on each of the n_l vertical model levels l.
 For each segment on each level, MT then is the product of WP and PWC.
 The total net moisture budget at time t then is the sum of MT at each segment on each level:

-$$MT_t = \sum{b}^{n_b} \sum{l}^{n_l} WP{bl} \cdot PWC{bl} \tag{1}$$
+$$MT_t = \sum_b^{n_b} \sum_l^{n_l} WP{bl} \cdot PWC{bl}.$$ (1)

-This moisture budget is calculated in two ways: based on monthly average values for specific humidity (q) and zonal and meridional wind U and V (m = mean variables) on the one hand as well as based on (6-hourly) instantaneous values (i = instantaneous variables) on the other.
-Instantaneous as well as monthly average values are applied to the monthly mean (m = mean mask) ASC/DESC mask as well as to the instantaneous mask (i), leading to 4 different experiments for the moisture transport.
-Throughout the paper, the different experiments will be referred to by the acronyms as listed in table 1.
-Here the first subscript refers to the variables used to calculate the transports, the second subscript refers to the mean or instantaneous ω to estimate the mask.
+[21] This moisture budget is calculated in two ways: on the basis of monthly average values for specific humidity (q) and zonal and meridional wind U and V (m = mean variables) on the one hand as well as on the basis of (six-hourly) instantaneous values (i = instantaneous variables) on the other.
+Instantaneous as well as monthly average values are applied to the monthly mean (m = mean mask) ASC and DESC masks as well as to the instantaneous mask (i), leading to four different experiments for the moisture transport.
+Throughout this paper, the different experiments will be referred to by the acronyms listed in Table 1.
+Here the first subscript refers to the variables used to calculate the transports, and the second subscript refers to the mean or instantaneous ω to estimate the mask.

-Additionally, 6-hourly accumulated precipitation and evaporation are used for all ASC grid boxes and the moisture budget is estimated from P-E.
+[22] Additionally, six-hourly accumulated precipitation and evaporation values are used for all ASC grid boxes, and the moisture budget is estimated from P-E.

-4. RESULTS
+4. Results

-Here the results of applying the moisture transport calculations of the four experiments are described and are compared to each other.
-This is first done based on absolute values, then based on relative values, MT per m along the boundary, then the vertical profile is examined and finally trends in the lower level inflow and in the mid level outflow are analyzed separately.
+[23] Here the results of applying the moisture transport calculations of the four experiments are described and compared to each other.
+This is first done on the basis of absolute values and then on the basis of relative values, MT per m along the boundary; then the vertical profile is examined and, finally, trends in the lower-level inflow and in the midlevel outflow are analyzed separately.

 4.1.
-Absolute moisture budgets
+Absolute Moisture Budgets